genialkartik/OperatingSystemAssignment/README.md

 # OperatingSystemAssignment
-It is an Assignment, assigned in Operating System.
+It is an Assignment, designated in Operating System.

 Problem 1: